Members typically serve a two-year term.

 Pronouns: she/her

 Jennifer Faber matriculated from Barry University in Miami Shores, Florida with an undergraduate degree in Elementary Education and received her Master's degree from Lesley University in Special Education and Literacy.
 Jennifer is a long time Massachusetts public school educator.
-Currently, she is starting her third year as the Acton-Boxborough Regional School District’s Director for Diversity, Equity and Inclusion, Title IX Coordinator and Admin point person for the Acton-Boxborough Resource Center.
+C Currently, she is starting her fourth year as the Acton-Boxborough Regional School District’s Director of Access and Engagement, Title IX Coordinator and Admin point person for the Acton-Boxborough Resource Center.
 She worked for seven years as the Principal at the Woodland School, Preschool-Grade 3 in Weston.
 Using her native language of Spanish, she previously served as the Assistant Principal at the Barbieri School, a two-way bilingual elementary school in Framingham.
 Prior to her three years at the Barbieri School, she was a classroom teacher in both the Sudbury and Lexington public school systems.
 Additionally, she was one of twenty administrators in Massachusetts selected to participate in Influence 100, a two year fellowship program focused on equity and inclusion.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.